When you buy a home, you’re not just paying for that nice new flat or apartment.

 ABSD for all properties transferred into a living trust (May 2022 update)

-The latest Additional Buyer’s Stamp Duty (ABSD) news came on the 8 May 2022.
-The government announced that when residential properties are transferred into any living trust, 35% ABSD will be payable even if there is no beneficial owner stated yet.
+On 8 May 2022, the government announced that when residential properties are transferred into any living trust, 35% ABSD will be payable even if there is no beneficial owner stated yet.

 A living trust is somewhat like a will, where you legally entrust your residential property and assets to your family members or people you know.
 Once you entrust your house to a living trust, such as a will, your trust owns your property.